Luyimbazi Elias Nalukoola: Political career

+In the 2026 general elections, Nalukoola was declared the winner of the Kawempe North parliamentary seat.
+The announcement followed delays at the tally centre amid tensions between supporters of rival candidates.
+According to media reports, the returning officer later confirmed the results, after which the Electoral Commission formally announced him as the duly elected Member of Parliament for the constituency.

 Personal life

-Elias Nalukoola is known for his commitment to human rights and justice.
-He co-founded Nalukoola, Kakeeto Advocates & Solicitors and serves as a board member of the Buganda Cultural and Development Foundation (BUCADEF).
+Nalukoola is known for his commitment to human rights and justice.
+He co-founded Nalukoola, Kakeeto Advocates & Solicitors.
+He serves as a board member of the Buganda Cultural and Development Foundation (BUCADEF).
 He also participates in various school boards and engages in motivational speaking.
-He also organized Nalukoola Kawempe North Sports Tournament 2024-2025 that kicked off on 22 December 2024.
+He also organized Nalukoola Kawempe North Sports Tournament 2024-2025, which kicked off on 22 December 2024.

 Controversies

 Nalukoola filed a lawsuit against the Ugandan government in March 2025, claiming that he was tortured by operatives of the Joint Anti-Terrorism Taskforce (JATT) during his nomination process.
 He is pursuing compensation and a public apology, claiming that his rights to dignity and freedom from torture were infringed upon.

 According to Section 59 of the Parliamentary Elections Act, 2005, which states that after the election, the Electoral Commission shall declare in writing and publish the result within 48 hours after the close of polling.
-Nalukoola's path actually took to eventually end up becoming a member of Parliament clearly turned out to be much more complex because the Electoral Commission just could not seem to fully complete the process of officially publishing his name after his clear victory.
+Nalukoola's path to becoming a member of Parliament was more complex, because the Electoral Commission could not seem to complete the process of officially publishing his name after his clear victory.

-Even though he was declared winner, and the commission eventually announced him the winner within 18 hours after the polling stations had closed down, the really important step of adding his name in the National Gazette still remained incomplete.
-This administrative issue essentially prevented him from being able to move forward with the swearing-in ceremony.
-The situation led both Nalukoola and some other National Unity Platform (NUP) representatives to go ahead and confront the Electoral Commission in what ended up becoming a protest meeting, as they tried to figure out why there seemed to be such an unusual delay in what should have been a much more straightforward process.
+Even though he was declared winner, and the commission eventually announced him the winner within 18 hours after the polling stations had closed down, the important step of adding his name in the National Gazette still remained incomplete.
+This administrative issue prevented him from being able to move forward with the swearing-in ceremony.
+The situation led Nalukoola and some other National Unity Platform (NUP) representatives to confront the Electoral Commission, in what ended up becoming a protest meeting, as they tried to figure out why there was such an unusual delay in what should have been a much more straightforward process.

-On March 20, 2025, National Resistance Movement (NRM) candidate in the Kawempe North by-election, Ms Faridah Nambi through her lawyers Atwijukire Dennis Advocates, filled a petition to the Kawempe Chief Magistrate seeking a vote recount which she withdrew on March 25, 2025 after the Electoral Commission had gazetted the results with Nalukoola as the winner.
+On March 20, 2025, National Resistance Movement (NRM) candidate in the Kawempe North by-election, Faridah Nambi, through her lawyers Atwijukire Dennis Advocates, filled a petition to the Kawempe chief magistrate seeking a vote recount which she withdrew on March 25, 2025 after the Electoral Commission had gazetted the results with Nalukoola as the winner.

 Nalukoola was finally sworn in as the Member of Parliament for Kawempe North in the 11th Parliament of Uganda on March 26, 2025.
 The swearing-in ceremony was conducted by Speaker Anita Among in her chambers, as Parliament was in recess at the time.
 This was after she received official communication from the Electoral Commission along with a copy of the gazetted results.
-The court of appeal has given Elias Luyimbazi Nalukoola until October 3, 2025 to compile his notes in the case with Faridah Nambi that seeks to nulify his parliamentary success in the Kawempe North constituency.
+The court of appeal gave Nalukoola until October 3, 2025 to compile his notes in the case with Faridah Nambi that seeks to nulify his parliamentary success in the Kawempe North constituency.